Polysulfane

 A polysulfane is a chemical compound of formula H2S_{n}|auto=1, where n > 1 (although disulfane (H2S2) is sometimes excluded).
-Polysulfanes consist of unbranched chains of sulfur atoms terminated with hydrogen atoms.
-Compounds containing 2 – 8 concatenated sulfur atoms have been isolated, longer chain compounds have been detected, but only in solution.
+Compounds containing 2 – 8 sulfur atoms have been isolated, longer chain compounds have been detected, but only in solution.
 H2S2 is colourless, higher members are yellow with the colour increasing with the sulfur content.
-Even a trace of alkali will cause chemical decomposition, and containers need to be treated with acid to remove any traces of alkali.
 In the chemical literature the term polysulfanes is sometimes used for compounds containing \s(S)_{n}\s, e.g. organic polysulfanes R^{1}\s(S)_{n}\sR^{2}|.

-Since sulfur is a chalcogen, polysulfanes can be classed as hydrogen chalcogenides.
+Structures

+Polysulfanes consist of unbranched chains of sulfur atoms terminated with hydrogen atoms.
+The branched isomer of tetrasulfane H2S4, in which the fourth sulfur is bonded to the central sulfur, would be described as trithiosulfurous acid, S=S(\sSH)2.
+Computations suggests that it is less stable than the linear isomer HS\sS\sS\sSH.
+The S-S-S angles approach 90° in trisulfane H2S3 and higher polysulfanes.

-Chemistry and properties
+Reactions and properties

-Polysulfanes are thermodynamically unstable with respect to decomposition (disproportionation) to H2S and sulfur:
+Polysulfanes can easily be oxidised, and are thermodynamically unstable with respect to decomposition (disproportionation) readily to H2S and sulfur: